-Paddling a canoe or kayak along a river or around a lake is an invigorating way to explore a park and a great way to exercise and stay fit.
-To make your time out on the water safer and more enjoyable, please follow these safety tips:
+Paddling a canoe or kayak along a river or around a lake is an invigorating way to explore a national park and a great way to exercise and stay fit.
+To make your time out on the water safer and more enjoyable, please follow these paddling safety tips:

 Read more about Paddling safety

 - Make sure your safety equipment is in good working condition and easily accessible

 - Tell a friend or family member where you're going, your point of departure and when you plan to return.